lukeskw/boost/README.md

 > 3. Write a great README

 ## Introduction
-Laravel Boost gives you a jump-start with AI assisted coding by making it simple to add everything you need to help the AI make good choices.
+Laravel Boost gives you a jump-start with AI assisted coding by making it simple to add everything you need to help AI make good choices.

 Core features:
 - MCP server with 15+ tools